 We may enter into derivative financial instruments to hedge against increases in interest rates on a portion of our anticipated LIBOR-based repurchase agreements.
-To date, our derivative financial instruments have consisted of Swaps and interest rate cap agreements (or Caps).
-Our Swaps are used to lock-in fixed interest rates, over the term of the Swap, related to a portion of our current and anticipated 30-day term repurchase agreements.
-A Cap is an agreement whereby we, as the purchaser, pay a fee in exchange for the right to receive payments equal to the principal (i.e., notional amount) times the difference between a specified interest rate and a future interest rate during a defined "active" period of time.
-In order to limit credit risk associated with the counterparties to derivative financial instruments, our policy is to enter into derivative contracts with Qualifying Institutions.
-At September 30, 2007, we were a party to fixed-pay Swaps with an aggregate notional amount of \$3.198 billion and had no Caps outstanding.
-We do not anticipate entering into derivatives for speculative or trading purposes.
+At March 31, 2008, our derivative financial instruments consisted solely of Swaps, which are used to lock-in fixed interest rates, over the term of the Swap, related to a portion of our current and anticipated repurchase agreements.
+At March 31, 2008, we were a party to 123 fixed-pay Swaps with an aggregate notional amount of \$4.226 billion.
+We do not anticipate entering into derivative financial instruments for speculative or trading purposes.

 We indirectly own one multi-family apartment property, that we acquired in 2001, which is subject to a long-term fixed-rate mortgage loan.
 The mortgage collateralized by this property is non-recourse, subject to customary non-recourse exceptions, which generally means that the lender's final source of repayment in the event of default is foreclosure of the property.
-At September 30, 2007, the mortgage secured by this multi-family apartment property was approximately \$9 million.
+At March 31, 2008, the mortgage secured by this multi-family apartment property was approximately \$9.4 million.

-Advisory business
+Advisory Business

-We provide, through wholly-owned subsidiaries, investment advisory services to third-party institutions with respect to their MBS portfolio investments and, as of September 30, 2007, had approximately \$298 million of assets under management.
+We provide, through wholly-owned subsidiaries, investment advisory services to third-party institutions with respect to their MBS portfolio investments and, as of March 31, 2008, had approximately \$267.8 million of assets under management for one institution.
 We may grow our third-party advisory business over time.

-Recent developments
+Recent Developments